Cathay Pacific shares slide to nine-year low as data leak rattles investors

 Cathay said late on Wednesday that in addition to 860,000 passport numbers and about 245,000 Hong Kong identity card numbers, the hackers accessed 403 expired credit card numbers and 27 credit card numbers with no card verification value (CVV).

-The company said it initially discovered suspicious activity on its network in March 2018 and investigations in early May confirmed that certain personal data had been accessed.
+The company said it discovered suspicious activity on its network in March 2018 and investigations in early May confirmed that certain personal data had been accessed.

-Hong Kong’s privacy commission on Thursday expressed serious concern over the data breach and urged the airline to notify passengers affected by the leak as soon as possible and explain details immediately.
+Hong Kong’s privacy commission on Thursday expressed serious concern over the data breach and urged the airline to notify passengers affected by the leak as soon as possible and provide details immediately.

 Shares of Cathay Pacific slid as much as 6.8 percent on Thursday to HK$9.90, their lowest in nine years.
 That compared with a 2 percent fall for the benchmark Hang Seng Index .HSI.

+The stock pared losses and was down 4.9 percent at 0528 GMT.

-“People are concerned about why it took so long for them to make an announcement,” said Linus Yip, chief strategist in First Shanghai Securities.
+“People are concerned about why it took so long for them to make an announcement,” said Linus Yip, chief strategist at First Shanghai Securities.

 “The market demands more details and explanation.”